Example Features

 We use a forward-looking approach to generate a linear technology trend for each crop and each geography (county, state, national).
 Specifically, we combine linear trend estimates based on the past 20, 30, and 40 years (when available) to obtain a single best estimate of the trend.
 We also use a median regression approach, rather than least squares regression, so that the trend estimates are not overly affected by outlier years.

-How do you combine the county forecasts to the US national yield and production forecasts?
+How does CropProphet combine the county forecasts to the US national yield and production forecasts?

 The state and national level forecasts are generated using acreage weighted aggregation of all the county level forecasts.
 However, not all counties have CropProphet forecasts, and so the acreage weights are computed after excluding the acreage contribution of the missing counties to the state and national totals.
 We also perform a separate aggregation on the county technology trends and compare the results to the state and national technology trends, to ensure that the aggregated forecasts show consistent departures from trend.